ewhitesides/EventLogTools/README.md

 # EventLogTools
-As a cmdlet runs, it may output several verbose, information, warning, or error messages.
+As a function runs, it may output several verbose, information, warning, or error messages.

 Write-StreamToEventLog takes each output message and passes it down to the Windows Event logname and source.